milad-hub/deprecated-tracker/README.md

 ### Usage

-Once installed, just run the scan command and you'll see a panel with all deprecated items in your project.
-Click on any item to jump to its location in your code.
+Once installed, run the scan command and you'll see a panel with all deprecated items in your project.
+Click any item to jump to its location in your code.

-**Pro tip**: Use the filters to narrow down results when working on specific files or features.
-Way faster than scrolling through hundreds of results.
+**Tip**: Use the filters to narrow down results when working on specific files or features.

 **Or even faster**: Right-click any folder in the Explorer and select "Scan for Deprecated" to scan just that folder!